Manual of Me

 Availability and communication

 Phone/Text: For brief messages, please text me.
 For urgent requests or longer conversations, phone calls are welcome.
-If our call might exceed 10 minutes, let's schedule it in advance.
+If a call is likely to run longer than 10 minutes, let's schedule it in advance.

 Collaborative platforms: For team and multi-stakeholder work, I prefer Slack.
 I also use WhatsApp for group messaging in some contexts.
 I monitor these platforms during working hours.